 Years later, the two met again on a community-wide committee studying the unification of Athens and Clarke County.
 O’Looney went on to become mayor of the unified government, and McBee would serve, very effectively, 14 years as a state representative from Athens.
 “There was no one in the General Assembly who didn’t recognize her wisdom, competence and leadership,” O’Looney said.
 “She’s my mentor.”

-McBee has lived in Athens for 45 years, but she hasn’t lost her distinctive East Tennessee accent.
+McBee lived in Athens for nearly 50 years, but she never lost her distinctive East Tennessee accent.
 After leaving her native Strawberry Plains, she attended East Tennessee State, Columbia University and Ohio State, where she earned her Ph.D.
 She taught in high school and college—receiving a Fulbright to teach in Holland—and then moved into administration.
 She came to UGA in the early 1960s.
 “My role model was the dean of women at East Tennessee State,” McBee said.
 “That’s why I went into administration.
 I taught one course in psychology at Georgia, but you can’t teach and be an administrator effectively.”

 She served as dean of women at Georgia for four years, until that position morphed into associate dean of student affairs.
 In the early 1970s, she was named dean of student affairs, a job that placed her in an elite group.
 She was one of four women in the U.S. holding top jobs in student personnel in schools with more than 10,000 students.
 In 1987, in the aftermath of the Jan Kemp trial, some high-level UGA administrators left their jobs.
 Interim President Henry King Stanford asked McBee to become interim vice president for academic affairs.
 She had been working in academic affairs for 12 years and she accepted.
 Appointing McBee “was a brilliant choice,” said retired UGA administrator Carol Winthrop.
 “She restored order and credibility.”